 Mike Burns, PhD, CCC-SLP - Lecturer and Supervisor; Researcher

-Kelsey Leighton, MS, CCC-SLP - Clinical Instructor and Supervisor
+Kelsey Leighton, MS, CCC-SLP - Lecturer and Supervisor

 Patricia Dowden, PhD, CCC-SLP - Senior Lecturer and Supervisor; Researcher